mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 // ...
 ```

-Do you see expected outputs on your browser console?
+Do you see the expected outputs on your browser console?

 Let's now remove the dummy `transition` function and create a new one: